It Possible to Clean My Criminal Record?

 Say, for example, that an applicant needs an NPC certificate for employment in a school.
 If that applicant has prior convictions for offences against children, it is highly likely those convictions will be disclosed, regardless of how long it has been since the offence occurred.

-Will I Need to Get a New National Police Certificate If My Convictions Become Spent?
+Will I Need to Get a New National Police Check If My Convictions Become Spent?

 An NPC is a ‘point in time’ check.
 As such, the certificate you receive will be valid at the time of issue.
 It will only be considered invalid when the organisation that requested it asks you to renew or if the status of any of your conviction’s changes.